-The process applies to all NMU affiliates conducting animal research.
-The implementation and management of this process shall be at the discretion of the NMU REC-A. All research and teaching activities involving the manipulation and use of animals at Nelson Mandela University need to be done under the auspices of an approved NMU-REC-A project and as such all activities related to animals will be dictated by the approved protocol activities.
+The process applies to all University affiliates conducting animal research.
+The implementation and management of this process shall be at the discretion of the REC-A. All research and teaching activities involving the manipulation and use of animals at Nelson Mandela University need to be done under the auspices of an approved REC-A project and as such all activities related to animals will be dictated by the approved protocol activities.

-It is the responsibility of all researchers to ensure that they report any adverse or unexpected incidents to REC-A. Adverse or unexpected incidents are those events or incidents that are not planned or expected during experiments as laid out by the approved protocol.
+It is the responsibility of all researchers to ensure that they report to REC-A any deviation from the approved protocol or any adverse or unexpected incidents.
+Adverse events are any events that have a negative impact on the well-being of an animal within the scope of the approved protocol.
+Unexpected incidents are those events or incidents that are not planned or expected during experiments as laid out by the approved protocol, which may or may not lead to a deviation from the approved protocol.